 As product usage analytics deliver a stream of data and insights into product team dashboards, user retention metrics have become an increasingly reliable KPI to measure day to day user, product, and company health.
 While retention information has long been useful for SaaS, it is becoming increasingly important for B2B on-premise software, too.

 Customer retention is vital to the growth of your business since the cost of user acquisition is much greater than maintaining and growing an existing account.
 Research shows that increasing retention by 5% actually increases profits anywhere from 25% to 95%, so let’s define user retention, how to measure it, and what to do to improve it.

 What is User Retention?

-User Retention is the continued use of a product, feature or app by your customers.
-While measuring retention for feature usage is relatively straightforward (using that feature at least once in a specified period of time), measuring retention for a product or complete app requires more definition.
-It is important to lay out the usage factors that will be considered to be “product usage” before beginning your measurement efforts.
-For example, does simply running the app or using the site count as usage or is there a higher requirement based on factors like the length of time spent or the number of key features used, etc.
+User retention refers to the sustained use of a product, feature, or application by customers.
+Although it is easy to determine retention for feature usage by checking if the feature has been used at least once in a specific time frame, measuring retention for a complete app or product requires more specific guidelines.
+It is crucial to establish the usage criteria that will be regarded as product usage before starting to measure retention.
+For instance, does the mere act of opening the app or accessing the website constitute usage, or is there a higher requirement based on factors like the length of time spent or the number of key features utilized?

-User Churn (and churn rate) is a subset of user retention metrics that looks at the total number of users who have stopped using a product during a designated time frame.
+User churn, along with the churn rate, is a component of user retention metrics that examines the total count of users who have discontinued using a product during a designated time frame.
 It is crucial to define the retention period appropriately.
-For instance, if your app is utilized on a daily basis, a shorter time frame makes sense (especially where daily retention rates are critical).
-Is your app used monthly?
-A longer time frame would be more suitable.
-It is important to grasp the context of how your mobile app or site is used and setting a relevant period for analysis will yield more fruitful information.
+For instance, if your app is utilized on a daily basis, a shorter time frame would be more appropriate (especially if daily retention rates are crucial).
+Conversely, if your app is used monthly, a longer time frame would be more suitable.
+It is important to grasp the context of how your mobile app or website is used and establish a relevant period for analysis to obtain more useful insights.